Myndex/SAPC-APCA/README.md

 * Monitor shall be calibrated using a hardware calibrator to:
   * Max White (#FFF) Luminance no less than 160cd/m^2
   * Max White Luminance no more than 240cd/m^2
-  * Black level target of 1 cd/m^2, and no more than 2 cd/m^2
+  * Black level (#000) target of 1 cd/m^2 or less, and no more than 2 cd/m^2
-  * Preferred gamma target of 2.4
+  * Preferred gamma target of 2.2, or the sRGB/displayP3 piecewise TRC
+     * This is for an actualphysical display.
+Math models may have a gamma add to compensate for the HVS gamma.
+     * This gamma based and the white level to be adjusted in accordance with the ambient levels shown below.
      * An alternate gamma curve may be used for specific testing provided all results so specify.
+     * HDR displays are not included in this specification.
 * Monitor's surrounding environmental conditions
   * Background behind the monitor and within the users field of view should be neutral grey or white, at a luminance that is 20% of the monitor's maximum white.
   * Ambient light of approximately 200 lux.